MaximeSarrato/mySOSIE/README.md

 ---

-This development is a personnal challenge. mySOSIE is an application that can handle the entire school process like managing of promotions and students associated, what courses they are following, etc...
+This development is a personnal challenge.\
+_mySOSIE_ is an application that can handle the entire school process like managing of promotions and students associated, what courses they are following, etc...

-At first this project was realized in my last Engineering School's year with Java Spring but I wanted to try to do it with Express and React.
+Mates and I already have developed SOSIE in the Architecture module during my last year at ISTY (IT Engineering school) with Java Spring, Maven, ...\
+Now my aim is to learn React and Express by developing mySOSIE !

 ---